 About SCTR

-The South Carolina Clinical & Translational Research Institute (SCTR) is part of the National Institutes of Health (NIH) nationwide network that provides the support necessary to bridge the gap between biomedical discovery and meaningful clinical and public health interventions that ultimately influence policy and support better health for all people.
+The South Carolina Clinical & Translational Research Institute (SCTR) is part of a national network established by the National Center for Advancing Translational Sciences(NCATS)/National Institutes of Health (NIH) that provides the support necessary to bridge the gap between biomedical discovery and meaningful clinical and public health interventions that ultimately support better health for all people.

 Translational Science Spectrum